 Instructions

-- Preheat oven to 350ºF / 180ºC.
+- Preheat oven to 350ºF (180ºC).

 - Grease or line with parchment paper two baking sheets.

-- Pour milk and cream and quickly with a fork, mix everything until most of it is moist.
+- Transfer the mixture to a large bowl.
+Pour ¼ cup whole milk and ½ cup heavy or heavy whipping cream and stir quickly with a fork, mixing everything until most of it is moistened.

 - Dump it onto the kitchen counter and quickly give it a few turns to avoid very dry spots.
 Some dry parts will remain and that is OK.
 The more you touch it and mix it, the tougher the baked scones will be.

-- Pat the mixture about 2-inches high.
+- Pat the mixture about 1 to 1.5-inches high.

-- With a round, small cookie cutter, cut scones (you might need to dip the cutter periodically in flour to aid with this) quickly and arrange them on the baking sheets.
+- With a round, small cookie cutter cut scones (you might need to dip the cutter periodically in flour to aid with this) quickly and arrange them on the baking sheets.

 Notes